Janet Marie Smith: Polar Park, Worcester, Worcester Red Sox

 The Red Sox Triple A team built a new ballpark in Worcester, Massachusetts.
 Larry Lucchino, now the Chairman of the Triple A Red Sox affiliate, once again brought in Smith to shepherd this project to completion, bringing in the architectural firm DAIQ for the project.
 The ballpark is uniquely situated with live railroad tracks, which were incorporated into the overall design.
 Creating a minor-league ballpark requires unique planning as games start earlier, the season is shorter and the park itself needs to be interesting to attract local families, with some of the best ideas having come from fans.
-Polar Park opened in the Spring of 2021.
+Polar Park opened in the spring of 2021.
 Polar Park was designed for year-round use with shops which remain open all year, a concourse that doubles as an exercise path.
 It also includes contactless payments with club plans to create virtual tickets that double as a stored-value cards for seamless transactions in the park's concession stands.

+Soccer projects

+In July 2022, it was reported that Todd Boehly, the new owner of Chelsea F.C. had appointed Smith to oversee the renovation of Stamford Bridge, Chelsea's stadium in West London.